-Click Delete Port Security Entry on the Port Security menu to access the following window:
+Click Delete Port Security Entry in the Port Security folder to access the following window:

-Figure 6- 67.
+Figure 6-71.
 Delete Port Security Entry window

 Enter the VLAN Name, MAC Address, and port, and then click Delete to remove a port security entry.